 (1960; United States Air Force Recruiting Service LP, Program #262)

-I have not seen or listened to this item, but I do have its songlist.
-Because all the listed songs are tunes that Connor recorded for Atlantic Records, there is a strong possibility that this disc consists of Connor recordings borrowed from Atlantic's vaults.
-I would like to find out if such is the case, or if Connor performed fresh versions for this USAFRS show.
+I have not listened to this item, but I do have its songlist.
+Because all the listed songs are tunes that Connor recorded for Atlantic Records, there is a strong possibility that this disc consists of studio masters from Atlantic's vaults, as opposed to performances freshly performed for this USAFRS radio show.
+I would like to find out if such is the case.

 (1960; United States Air Force Recruiting Service LP, Programs No. 321 & 322)

 My note about the previous item entirely applies to this one, too, except for the fact that I do not know which songs are included in it.
 I do know, however, that the total of Connor numbers is four, and that all of them are also heard in her Witchcraft LP.
 Connor is featured, as usual, on one side only, and the side includes not only singing but also is talk between her and the announcer.
 The other side is dedicated to Richard Hyman and his music.
 My thanks to Robert Gray for telling me about these details.

 5. The United States Army Presents The Steve Lawrence Show, Featuring Chris Connor

 I would like to know which numbers are sung by Chris Connor in this LP, and whether they are the same or different from any (Atlantic or ABC-Paramount) studio counterparts.
 The show is likely to date from anywhere between 1959 and 1961, with 1959 as the primary pick among these three possible years.
 But there is also a possibility that my dating information is erroneous, in which case the episode featuring Connor would be likelier to date from the mid-1960s.